 At the beginning of the project the drill and blast calculations were being managed in Excel spreadsheets, and the vibration contours were manually generated by CAD drafters.

-To design a suitable GIS platform for the TKO-LTT – Main Tunnels and Associated Works, Steven noted the collaborative team effort that was required between Aurecon’s Auckland and Hong Kong teams.
+To design a suitable GIS platform for the TKO-LTT – Main Tunnels and Associated Works, we noted the collaborative team effort that was required between Aurecon’s Auckland and Hong Kong teams.
 The result was a platform that was more efficient and much easier to use.

 Besides presenting clients with clearer data quicker and more accurately, while the GIS platform was in development, it was clear there were other potential benefits of the application such as stakeholder and community consultation.